Automation and Taxation: Conclusion

-Summing up, our study suggests that the nexus between taxation and automation is complex and requires a careful monitoring of the economic side effects of technological change.
+Our study suggests that the nexus between taxation and automation is complex and requires a careful monitoring of the economic side effects of technological change.
 Preceding studies argued that policy makers should be concerned about the sustainability of public finances when intelligent machinery replaces labor and undermines the basis of taxation.
 Our study is the first to explore the empirical basis of this claim.
-Overall, our findings suggest that there is no strong empirical evidence supporting that tax revenues are negatively affected by ATs in the long run.
+Overall, our findings suggest that there is no empirical evidence supporting that tax revenues are negatively affected by ATs in the long run.
+Specifically, whether automation erodes taxation depends on the technology and the stage of diffusion, and concerns about public budgets might be short sighted when focusing on the short term and ignoring other technology trends.